cs544-wisc/s24/p3/README.md

 1. Connect to the server at port `5440`.
 2. Launch three threads, each thread being responsible for one of the three CSV files.
 3. Each thread should loop over the rows in its CSV files.
-Each row will contain a command name and either one or two key names that should be used to make a call to the server.
-The threads should then collect some aggregate statistics about the total number of hits and misses. **Be sure do this in a thread safe way!** You can either aggregate the totals for each thread independently or access a global variable if it is protected by lock!
+   - Each row will contain a command name and either one or two key names that should be used to make a call to the server.
+   - The threads should then collect some aggregate statistics about the total number of hits and misses. **Be sure do this in a thread safe way!** You can either aggregate the totals for each thread independently using a global array indexed by the thread index or access a global variable if it is protected by lock!

 4. The main thread should call `join` to wait until the 3 threads are finished.

 Note that your client should work for any number ($n \geq 1$) of CSV files.